 Find the distribution schedule here: https://www.lincolnfoodbank.org/wp-content/uploads/2020/03/2020-Rural-Food-Distributions.pdf

-In the Four Corners District, stops included are: David City, Osceola, Seward, and York.
+In the Four Corners District, stops included are: Beaver Crossing, David City, Osceola, Seward, and York.
+There are also stops in communities surrounding our district.

 ***Distributions are continuing throughout COVID-19.
 Adjustments may be made, such as pre-boxing food to hand to you to limit contact.***